 \subsection{Mock \redmagic sample}

-The \redmagic galaxy sample \citep{Rozo16} is designed to minimise photometric redshift uncertainties and has been used in various galaxy clustering and lensing studies \citep[e.g.][]{DESY1KP}.
+The \redmagic galaxy samples \citep{Rozo16} are designed to minimise photometric redshift uncertainties and have been used in various galaxy clustering and lensing studies \citep[e.g.][]{DESY1KP}.
 We populate simulated {\sc{Abacus Cosmos}} haloes with mock DES \redmagic galaxies using an HOD model.
 As in \citet{Salcedo22}, we extend this framework to include central incompleteness, which is known to affect \redmagic galaxies due to the strict colour selection criteria.
-We parameterise the mean central and satellite occupations of our haloes as,
+We parameterise the mean central and satellite occupations of our haloes as

 where $\fcen$ allows for central incompleteness, i.e. the fact that not all high-mass haloes have a central satisfying the \redmagic selection criteria.
 Table~\ref{fig:HOD_redmagic} lists the fiducial values we assume for each of our parameters.